Note

 Adds learning rate scheduling to PPO, showing how to adjust the learning rate dynamically using PyTorch schedulers for improved training stability.

-Configures a separate learning rate and a separate optimizer for the value function (vs the policy network), enabling differentiated training dynamics between policy and value estimation in RL algorithms.
+Configures a separate learning rate and a separate optimizer for the value function vs the policy network, enabling differentiated training dynamics between policy and value estimation in RL algorithms.

 Metrics#

-Multi-Agent RL#
+Multi-agent RL#

-• Custom Heuristic Policy:
+• Custom heuristic policy:

 Demonstrates running a hybrid policy setup within the MultiAgentCartPole environment, where one agent follows a hand-coded random policy while another agent trains with PPO.
 This example highlights integrating static and dynamic policies, suitable for environments with a mix of fixed-strategy and adaptive agents.

-• Different Spaces for Agents:
+• Different spaces for agents:

 Configures agents with differing observation and action spaces within the same environment, showcasing RLlib’s support for heterogeneous agents with varying space requirements in a single multi-agent environment.

-Implements a multi-agent, grouped setup within a two-step game environment (from the QMIX paper).
-N agents are grouped into M teams (N >= M) for which policies and rewards are shared.
+Implements a multi-agent, grouped setup within a two-step game environment from the QMIX paper.
+N agents form M teams in total, where N >= M, and agents in each team share rewards and one policy.
 This example demonstrates RLlib’s ability to manage collective objectives and interactions among grouped agents.

-• Multi-Agent CartPole:
+• Multi-agent CartPole:

 Runs a multi-agent version of the CartPole environment with each agent independently learning to balance its pole.
 This example serves as a foundational test for multi-agent reinforcement learning scenarios in simple, independent tasks.

-• Multi-Agent Pendulum:
+• Multi-agent Pendulum:

 Extends the classic Pendulum environment into a multi-agent setting, where multiple agents attempt to balance their respective pendulums.
 This example highlights RLlib’s support for environments with replicated dynamics but distinct agent policies.

-• PettingZoo Independent Learning:
+• PettingZoo independent learning:

 Integrates RLlib with PettingZoo to facilitate independent learning among multiple agents.
 Each agent independently optimizes its policy within a shared environment.

-• PettingZoo Parameter Sharing:
+• PettingZoo parameter sharing:

 Uses PettingZoo for an environment where all agents share a single policy.